 When the timing constraints are achieved, the Critical Path is the path with the minimal slack.
 This path is often not interesting, because the tools don't attempt to improve paths with a positive slack.
 So if the worst path has a positive slack, it can be a coincidence that this path turned out to be the worst one.

-But if the slack is positive and nearly zero (say, less than 0.2 ns), this can indicate that it was difficult make this path achieve the timing requirements.
+But if the slack is positive and nearly zero (say, less than 0.2 ns), this can indicate that it was difficult make this path achieve the timing constraints.
 Critical paths of this sort can be seen as warnings that these paths can cause trouble in the future (in particular when the FPGA becomes filled with more logic, so the tools' efforts are diverted to other paths).

 An example of a critical path